 This year, the festival will take place from May 1 to May 16.

 Everland Rose Garden Festival

 The rose festival was first launched in 1985.
-It opens every year during May and features roses and other varieties of flowers.
+This is another one of the Korean festivals that opens every year during May, continues till June, and features roses and other varieties of flowers.

 The festival is organized at Everland amusement park in Yongin, Gyeonggi Province.
 You can enjoy the rides at the park and then relax amongst some of the most beautiful flowers.

 Take a walk in the 20,000-square-meter rose garden, and you’ll find so many opportunities to take photographs.

 It’s also a perfect place for a date with your partner!
 You can take a sweet break whenever you want and enjoy the beautiful scenery while relaxing in the Everchair.
 Walkthrough a tunnel full of rose scents and enjoy the fragrance of Ever-rose.